Information for applicants

 What if I have a disability or other long term medical condition?

 As a University, we are fully committed to equality of access.
 However, this year, as we all face new and very specific challenges presented by the global pandemic, it may be the case that it is not possible to meet all of your needs safely and well enough for you to proceed as planned.
 We will need to carefully assess if there are any potential barriers for your experience with us before you come to Brookes.
 Your safety and welfare is of paramount importance to us.
-Further information on guidance and support provided by the University's Disability Service, including contact details, can be found here.
+Further information on guidance and support provided by the University's Inclusive Support Service, including contact details, can be found here.

 As an international student, if I start my studies online will it have an impact on my eligibility for the two-year post-study work visa?